SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 The `DWORD` value `dwFlags` represents the feature flags themselves, which represent different parts of the feature.
 Depending on the `byLeaf` value, it can be a number, a series of bytes, etc.

-A tree value is a combination of a branch value and a leaf value, and is conventionally written in the format `[branch]:[leaf]` with hexadecimal values, for example "feature flag 03:01" refers to the feature flag with branch number `3` and leaf number `1` (Werner SF3 sample compression formats).
+A tree value is a combination of a branch value and a leaf value, and is conventionally written in the format `[branch]:[leaf]` with hexadecimal values, for example "feature flag 03:01" refers to the feature flag with branch number `3` and leaf number `1` (SFe Compression sample compression formats).
 While the `flag` sub-chunk uses a tree structure, it should be noted that no branch includes sub-branches; the branches only include leaves.

 Branch numbers between `240` (`F0`) and `255` (`FF`) are private-use branches that will not be defined in the SFe specification itself, and are free to be used by programs.